shivamyadav05/shivamyadav05/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my Bachelor's in Computer Science at Galgotias College of Engineering and Technology.
+## 🌱 Currently Exploring

+- 🚀 Learning Full Stack Web Development
+  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+  - Navigating through the world of React Router for seamless page transitions.
+  - Styling with Tailwind CSS to create modern and responsive user interfaces.
 ## Tech Stack

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,javascript,react,nodejs,mongodb,expressjs,bootstrap)](https://skillicons.dev)

 ---